fabfog/dxbox-docs/blog/2025-11-10-Event-Bus/index.md

 Crucially, listening to events mean you will never need to know the "shape" of a global state; logics will only depend on a small, specific piece of data (the event).
 This completely prevents the common issue that arises with Redux or with large Context stores, where a component depends on a huge store just to access a couple fields.

-This high level of isolation means any application segment can be cleanly separated fromt he rest at any time — even for focused unit testing — and will continue to function perfectly as long as it's supplied with the granular events it needs.
+This high level of isolation means any application segment can be cleanly separated from the rest at any time — even for focused unit testing — and will continue to function perfectly as long as it's supplied with the granular events it needs.

 ## How it works